 Pomona College is continuing remote instruction this fall due to the ongoing coronavirus pandemic.
 Throughout the academic year, remote viewing sessions, digital gallery talks, live panel discussions, and more informal student-centered programs will be available.
 Please join our email list for updates and announcements.

-Alia Ali: Project Series 53 presents four bodies of recent work by Yemeni-Bosnian-US artist Alia Ali explore themes of diaspora, migration, and identity through the lens of Afro- and Yemeni Futurism.
+Alia Ali: Project Series 53 presents four bodies of recent work by Yemeni-Bosnian-US artist Alia Ali that explore themes of diaspora, migration, and identity through the lens of Afro- and Yemeni Futurism.
 Informed by the artist’s own transnational and multilingual upbringing, these works use visual language—photography, textiles, videos, and installations— to create a new lexicon unfettered from the colonial violence inherent to language.

 In the Benton’s lobby, the حب / Love installation features the Arabic word for love— حب—repeated across photographs of veiled figures and the hand-painted lobby wall, subverting the stereotypes of Arabic that link the language exclusively to geopolitical conflicts.
 Theحب / Love installation is a gesture of linguistic reclamation.